Olympics-Synchronised swimming-Russian team continue golden run, China win silver | Sports-Games

 Olympics-Synchronised swimming-Russian team continue golden run, China win silver

-Svetlana Romashina claimed a seventh Olympic gold medal as her Russian team won the synchronized swimming final on Saturday with a high-powered routine to continue a golden run stretching back to the 2000 Sydney Games.
-Romashina, a veteran of four Olympics, earlier this week became the most decorated Olympian in synchronized swimming when she won the duet competition.
-She has said she intends to retire after Tokyo.
+With a high-powered, tightly-swum routine, Svetlana Romashina claimed a seventh Olympic gold medal with her Russian team as they won the synchronised swimming final on Saturday to continue a golden run stretching back to the 2000 Sydney Games.
+Romashina, 31 and the veteran of four Olympics, this week became the most decorated Olympian in synchronised swimming when she won the duet competition with an edgy, spider-themed routine.
+She has hinted at retiring after Tokyo.

+The athletes from the Russian Olympic Committee (ROC) topped the podium for the sixth time in succession with a combined 196.0979 out of a possible 200, outclassing the rest of the field with a powerful routine that included high lifts and swimmers rising from the water standing on a team mate's foot.
+"I can say that the sixth and the seventh medal were the most difficult in my life," an emotional Romashina told a news conference.
+"I became a mother and it was very difficult to be mother and an athlete at one moment."

+Romashina said she was not sure if she would retire for good or not but that she wanted a rest.
+"I understand that it will be my last Olympic Games as an athlete," she added.

-The athletes from the Russian Olympic Committee (ROC) won the team contest with a combined 196.0979, the country's sixth successive gold in the event.
-China retained their silver from Rio 2016 with 193.5310 points, while Ukraine scooped bronze with 190.3018, having secured the country's first-ever Olympic medal in synchronized swimming - another bronze, in the duet event - earlier this week.
+Rising stars Ukraine scooped bronze with 190.3018, having secured the country's first ever Olympic medal in synchronised swimming -- another bronze, in the duet -- earlier this week.
+The team began their electrifying routine to powerful music that then turned soulful, and they performed several acrobatic leaps in the air and used most of the pool.

+"It's our main goal for five years and we're so excited," said Maryna Aleksiiva.
+"It's the highest score we've ever had.
+"I think, with our coach, we created something new."

-A frustrated Japan, who had hoped to retain their bronze from Rio 2016, and had repeatedly expressed disappointment with their scores during the past week of competition, finished fourth despite a rousing routine to the music of traditional festival drums and flutes.
-It is only the second time since synchronized swimming became an Olympic event in 1984 that Japan has not medalled, although they have never won gold.
-The previous time they were shut out of the podium was in London in 2012.
+A frustrated Japan, who had hoped to retain their bronze from Rio, and had repeatedly expressed disappointment with their scores during the past week of competition, finished fourth despite a rousing routine to the music of traditional festival drums and flutes.
+It is only the second time since synchronised swimming became an Olympic event in 1984 that Japan have not won a medal, although they have never got gold.
+The previous time they were shut out of the podium was at London 2012.

+Head coach Masayo Imura, a venerable fixture in both the Japanese and Chinese synchronised swimming world after coaching China for nearly a decade -- said she would retire as national coach but still wanted to retain a link to the sport.
+(Additional reporting by Akiko Okamoto; editing by Clare Fallon and Toby Davis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)